finnbar/personal-site/README.md

 # personal-site
 My personal website, hopefully.
 Written in Flask, will make a tiny blog backend.
+Uses Font Awesome, Cutestrap, and SimpleMDE.